 - 2.9.
 Cliffe Parish Council Cliffe Parish Council have raised no objections to the proposed development. - 2.10.
 Neighbour Summary All immediate neighbours were informed by letter, a site notice was erected, and an advert placed in the local press.
-It is noted that 5 letters of objection were received.
-In summary these raise concerns for: - Noise disturbance, increased vehicle and aeroplane movement; - Traffic and highway safety, due to increased vehicle movements. - Overlooking and loss of privacy, due to the viewing platform and increased visitors to the site; - Over development of the site; - Lack of visual amenity; - Impact on the open countryside; - working outside of hours; and - Pollution - Breeches of previous planning permissions - No need for a viewing balcony and concerns that the site will become a mini airport - Stress and upset to surrounding residents - 2.11.
+It is noted that 4 letters of objection were received.
+In summary these raise concerns for: - Noise disturbance, increased vehicle and aeroplane movement; - Traffic and highway safety, due to increased vehicle movements. - Overlooking and loss of privacy, due to the viewing platform and increased visitors to the site; - Over development of the site; - Lack of visual amenity; - Impact on the open countryside; - working outside of hours; and - Pollution - 2.11.
 Derwent Ward Councillor Councillor K. Arthur has raised objections to the proposed development.
 The concerns raised include, the impact on residential amenity and also possible noise pollution impact on neighbouring properties. - 2.12.
 Barlby Village Ward Councillor Councillor S. Duckett has raised objections to the proposed development.
 The concerns raised include: - Not providing jobs to locals but to people living in Hull; - Impact of noise pollution on neighbours; - Impacts more workspace will have, such as more engines being revved and worked on; - Impacts working hours have, such as flights and engine noise affecting neighbours all week; and - Loss of amenity, peace and quiet to neighbouring residents.